 - Provide a saliva sample on the test kit that wil be sent to you.

 Anyone who lives in the UK, subject to acceptance by the study team.

-In order to participate in this study you will need to be informed of your genetic results so that you can be referred to clinical trials and other studies.
-You must read the information on the website and should think carefully about this decision.
+Participation in this study will disclose to you your genetic results in order that you can be referred to clinical trials and other studies.
+You must read the information on the website and think carefully about your decision to participate.

 How do I enrol?